 Home to both the highly-acclaimed New York City Ballet and the New York City Opera (not to be confused with the Metropolitan Opera), the New York State Theater is similar in design to Avery Fisher Hall.
 It is constructed in the traditional proscenium style and seats 2,755 guests.
 The front of the theater is glass, and at night, the waters of the Lincoln Center fountain reflect off the expansive windows.

 The Juilliard School

-One of the most famous music conservatory in the world, the Juilliard School of Music is also located at the Lincoln Center complex.
+One of the most famous music conservatory in the world, the Juilliard School of Music, is also located at the Lincoln Center complex.
 Established in 1905 and relocated to Lincoln Center in 1968, the Juilliard School has graduated some of the world’s finest musicians, dancers, and actors.
-Its student body is drawn from nearly all fifty states and equally as many foreign countries.
+Its student body is drawn from nearly all fifty states and just as many foreign countries.

 Alice Tully Hall